 Setting your tyres at the right pressure for the job can be more effective at gaining and maintaining traction than the tread pattern itself.

-Softer tyres on rougher roads are less susceptible to punctures and chipping from sharp rocks and will give you more traction in mud and sand.
+Softer tyres on rougher roads are less susceptible to punctures and chipping from sharp rocks and will give you more traction over variable road and track surfaces.

 But traction is only one issue . . . the bigger issue is safety.

 Your life and the lives of your passengers are riding on your tyres!

 A tyre blowout can be catastrophic and send you out of control either into oncoming traffic or off the side of the road.